Aman-Malhotra/Volume_Flutter/README.md

 ### Set volume for the stream passed to controlVolume() function

-> await Volume.setVol(int i); // Max value of i is less than Volume.getMaxVol
+> await Volume.setVol(int i, {ShowVolumeUI showVolumeUI}); // Max value of i is less than Volume.getMaxVol.Parameter showVolumeUI is optional parameter which defaults to ShowVolumeUI.SHOW.

 <!-- ### Press Volume Up button programatically